How to Stop Rocking Your Baby to Sleep

 5 Mistakes That Keep Your Baby from Self Soothing

-2. Put your baby down drowsy but awake
+Let your baby lie down awake

 I never believed this until I had my twins.
 I finally gave it a go, giving them a few minutes to fall asleep even if their eyes opened after I put them down in the crib.
 Then, lo and behold, I’d eventually find them asleep a few minutes later, even though I had put them down wide awake.

-4. Feed your baby after wake up time
+Feed your baby after waking up

 If you’re like me, you assumed that feeding your baby to sleep was the way to go.
 She likely conked out mid-feed, making it ideal to set her down for a nap.

-Soon, he can rely less on rocking to sleep—and you just might save your arms and knees as well.
+If you feel the same way, rest assured you’re not alone—and that you can turn things around.
+With these tips, he can rely less on rocking to sleep—and you just might save your arms and knees as well.

 Get more tips: